tanyjnaaman/portfolio/content/blog/my-evolution-of-applications/index.md

 ---
-title: An N=1 sample of my journey through tech
+title: My own evolution of resumes
 date: '2023-01-12T12:00:00.00Z'
-description: "Kenneth did one, so I guess I'll do one too"
+description: "An N=1 sample of one's (early) journey in tech"
 ---

-## What inspired this?

-I think at least in the Singapore context, maybe because of an education-focused and competitive culture (among other reasons), achieving conventional notions of success can be a great stressor.
-I think that it often leaves us wondering if we're doing enough, doing well, and doing the right things, all questions of comparison - and I find this especially true for computing students.

 I think it's not hard to find plenty of good resources on building your career in tech - Kenneth's [very famous blog post](https://luyangkenneth.github.io/evolution-of-resumes/), for example, is one of the most popular ones.
-But I've found it harder to find blogs that shared their struggles and gave me a sense of whether my expectations and perceptions were distorted or realistic, because sometimes it feels almost as if every blog post was written by some secret genius wonderkid who's a main character in their character arc to success.

 For a while now, my journey in university and tech has been a bit unconventional, and I'd just like to put it out there - just to provide my nothing-special-about-it perspective and maybe that helps to ground someone else's experiences.
-In some ways, [this post](https://haushofer.ne.su.se/Johannes_Haushofer_CV_of_Failures.pdf) is kinda what I'm going for - just some perspective.
+In some ways, [this post](https://haushofer.ne.su.se/Johannes_Haushofer_CV_of_Failures.pdf) is kinda what I'm going for - just some perspective, and maybe it'll entertain someone.

-## A quick summary

 The TL;DR of this blog post is really just me going through the challenges I faced in my job hunt, some things that I think worked, some that I think didn't.
 I'll go through it chronologically, so it's hopefully something of a helpful basis for comparison for someone in a similar stage of their development.
 Like Kenneth, I intend to share my resumes, and I think I'll also link to some helpful resources I found along the way, but the focus is really just documenting a journey in a bite-size way to hopefully help someone contextualize their own experiences.
 It's a N=1 sample of one's journey in tech.